10 Easy Recipe Swaps to Help You Lose Weight

 • Pancakes: Cut the oil and butter, switch to whole-wheat flour, use raspberry sauce instead of syrup, then add more fresh fruit on top.

-• Frittata: Reduce the amount of egg yolks and sub egg whites.
+• Frittata: Reduce the number of egg yolks and sub egg whites.
 Use low-fat cheese.
 Load it up with vegetables instead of meat.

 • Party platter: Instead of chips and dip, offer vegetables and low-fat dips, like hummus and salsa.
 Or use air-popped popcorn.